mosihere/Tic-Tac-Toe/README.md

 ## Command Line Tic Tac Toe

-Just for Warmup and giving Idea how to make a simple game for cli.
+Just for Warmup and giving some Idea how to make a simple game for cli.

 ### Features: